 USS Comstock (LSD-19)

 Commissioned in 1945 the USS Comstock, hull number LSD-19, was a dock landing ship of the amphibious type.
-She served in several U.S. operations and wars, and was built during World War II, as part of a group of 19 sister ships.
+Built during World War II in a group of 19 sister ships, she served in several U.S. operations and wars.
 The main purpose of the Comstock and those like her was to transport landing craft to deliver troops and supplies to locations throughout the world.
 A few of these ships were built for and used by the British Navy, but the Comstock was solely a U.S. Navy ship.

 About the USS Comstock